 When I look at it, I remember that day, gingerbread cookies and her taking the time to show me the spoon she pulled out of her cabinet.
 I also remember her saying: “Nice things take time,” which has been a motto I’ve lived by and remembered ever since.

-This phrase has actually made it’s way into a song I wrote about her too.
-I plan to share that soon.
-But, keeping in mind that “nice things take time,” I’m taking my time to get it recorded the very best I can first.
-It’s something special to look forward to, and definitely inspired by the memory I’ve just shared.
+This phrase has actually made it’s way into a song I wrote about her to called Carry On.
+Here’s more about that here: “Carry On” Song.
+But, keeping in mind that “nice things take time,” I’m taking my time to get it recorded the very best I can.
+It’s something special to look forward to hearing, and definitely inspired by the memory I’ve just shared.

 Is there a phrase or piece of advice someone told you once that’s stuck with you all these years?
 I’d love to hear your story.
 Leave a comment below.